remzh/BorkBot/README.md

 All commands are prefixed with **bork**.
 Who needs random and confusing symbols?

 `bork bork`: bork! (replacement for ping)

 `bork status`: shows your friendship status (with pictures!!)

+`bork help`: doesn't give help, decreases friendship (-3) because you thought you could ask bork for help (no, you can't)

 `bork vc`: joins bork to your voice channel.
 He'll meow randomly.

 `bork lvc`: makes bork leave the voice channel, can be used by anyone.
 Decreases friendship because Bork doesn't like that (-3).

 `bork pet`: pets Bork.
 Increases friendship (+5).
-5 minute cooldown.
+30 second cooldown.

 `bork poke`: pokes Bork.
 Decreases friendship (-5).
-5 minute cooldown.
+3 minute cooldown.

 `bork slap`: slaps Bork.
-Significantly decreases friendship (-20).
+Significantly decreases friendship (-30).
 10 minute cooldown.

 `bork stab`: attempts to stab Bork.
 If you succeed, Bork will die and leave the server.
 However, if you fail, you'll be kicked from the server.
-Note that Bork is very aggressive when need be, which is why there's a 98% chance that you'll be the one kicked.
+Note that Bork is very aggressive when need be, which is why there's a 98% chance that you'll be on the losing side.

 ## Self-hosting
 - You'll need to have NodeJS on the machine you're running Bork.